ianstewart1/Secure-FTP-Server/README.md

 #### 4. When prompted, enter your username and password if you are a returning user.
 If you are a new user enter a username and a password of your choice.

-#### 5. Once the server responds with "Session established.", you may interact with the server normally using any of the commands below.
+#### 5. Once the server responds with "Session established", you may interact with the server normally using any of the commands below.

 ## Client Commands
 #### Command Structure: cmd [args]